nkonev/spring-cloud-gateway-reactive-lb-consul/readme.md

 ./consul agent -data-dir /var/tmp/consul -advertise 127.0.0.1 -server -bootstrap
 ```

-If you have problems with native memory, which used by Netty, consider to tune
+If you have problems with native memory, which is used by Netty, consider to tune
 `-Djdk.nio.maxCachedBufferSize` and `-XX:MaxDirectMemorySize`
 See [also](https://dzone.com/articles/troubleshooting-problems-with-native-off-heap-memo).